Rhyl1/Basra/README.md

 ## Technologies Used

 This project uses:
-HTML - for structure
+- HTML - for structure
-CSS - for styling
+- CSS - for styling
-Google Chrome - for browser and dev tools
-Google - was used for research links to Bootstrap CDN - for the grid and JavaScript functions Links to the FontAwesome CDN- for icons
+- Google Chrome - for browser use and the use of developement tools Google - was used for research links to Bootstrap CDN - for the grid and JavaScript functions Links to the FontAwesome CDN- for icons